 There is a distinct HIPAA penalty for each category of violation.
 HHS will determine the financial penalty within the appropriate range following their investigation of the incident.
 HHR considers a wide range of factors when determining the appropriate penalty to be levied.
 This includes the length of time over which violation occurred, the number of people affected, the nature of the data exposed, the financial means of the organisation, and how much damage had been done by the breach.
 An organisation’s willingness to assist with an investigation is also taken into account, as are prior HIPAA violations (if they exist).

 The tiers are as follows:

-A data breach or security incident that results from any violation could see separate fines issued for different aspects of the breach under multiple security and privacy standards.
+The maximum fine per violation category, per year, is $1,500,000.
+This is because HHS count a violation in data breaches per record exposed.
+Furthermore, a data breach or security incident that results from any violation could see separate fines issued for different aspects of the breach under multiple security and privacy standards.
 A fine of $50,000 could, in theory, be issued for any violation of HIPAA rules, regardless of how minor the incident was or how insignificant the data involved is.

-are divided into their own tier system.
-A judge considers the facts of each individual case, and determines the term and an appropriate fine according to the tier to which the penalty belongs.
-As with the OCR, a number of general factors are considered which will affect the penalty.
-If an individual has profited from the theft, access or disclosure of PHI, it may be necessary for all moneys received to be refunded, in addition to payment of a fine.
+A HIPAA violation can result in criminal charges being filed against the individual(s) responsible for a breach of PHI if the case is particularly severe.
+These are brought against the Covered Entity in conjunction to financial penalties.
+Criminal penalties for HIPAA violations are divided into their own tier system.
+A judge considers the facts of each individual case and determines the term and an appropriate fine according to the tier to which the penalty belongs.
+As with HHS penalties, a number of factors are considered which will affect the penalty.
+If an individual has profited from the theft, unauthorized access, or disclosure of PHI, it may be necessary for all moneys obtained from the violation to be refunded in addition to the payment of a fine.